 In the preface, Ron states the reason why he wrote this e-book:

 Why write a book about issues in missionary marriages when so many books about marriage are available?
-The reason is because married couples living in cultures other than their passport one face some issues that make marriage more difficult than it is for people remaining at “home.”
+The reason is because married couples living in cultures other than their passport one face some issues that make marriage more difficult than it is for people remaining at “home.”“If you think you are invulnerable to sexual sin, you are actually the most vulnerable.”

 During one year two divorces occurred in missionary families our church supported.
 The next year another divorce occurred.
 All three divorces involved people 40-60 years of age, one with empty-nesters and two in families with three children at home in each.
 A single-mom in her thirties with two children registered for one of Ron’s courses, and it turned out that while in language school her husband had left her for a national woman.
 We received a call to help a couple in their twenties because the wife was considering divorce to marry a national man.
 As you read this book, you will see that these issues go clear back to the beginning of the modern protestant missionary movement in the eighteenth century.